Why use object-based design in the test framework

 Object-based design, or object-oriented design, is called for to validate object-based code, which includes testing of requirements, software design, code itself, and integration.
-This approach helps not only to create simple-to-understand and easy-to-use hierarchical structure, but also assists in development of more flexible system.
-Object-based design typically helps to get higher level of abstraction that could increase understanding the difficulty and costs.
+This approach helps not only to create a simple-to-understand and easy-to-use hierarchical structure, but also assists in development of more flexible systems.
+Object-based design typically helps to get a higher level of abstraction that could increase understanding of the complexity and costs.

-In addition to that it significantly decreases the time of test development and support.
-So, in some way this could work, but how to decrease both time and money?
-To explain this we should mention other approaches widely adopted in QA outsourcing – the one based on behavior and the other based on keywords.
+In addition to that, it significantly decreases the time of test development and support.
+So, in some way this could work, but how to cut both time and money spent?
+To explain this, we should mention other approaches widely adopted in QA outsourcing – the one based on behavior and the other based on keywords.

-Also object-based design based in some way on hierarchical patterns.
+Also, object-based design is in some way based on hierarchical patterns.
 Your test framework should use the class hierarchy to maximize the test coverage and to re-use tests or even test suites in subclasses.
 This approach is also the key to testing abstract classes.
-The hierarchical testing is based upon the “substitution principle” i.e. an instance of a subclass can be used anywhere as an instance of its super-class.
-This is generally considered to be one of the main rules of object-oriented programming, so using this in test framework can even encourage better object-oriented design.
+The hierarchical testing is based on the substitution principle, which means that an instance of a subclass can be used anywhere as an instance of its super-class.
+This is generally considered to be one of the main rules of object-oriented programming, so using this in a test framework can even encourage better object-oriented design.